purarue/exobrain/README.md

 Search works using [stork](https://stork-search.net/) - that builds an index at buildtime and uses wasm on the frontend to search

-Other than that, the [launch_in_editor](./scripts/launch_in_editor.go) client/server code will ping the localhost server running locally on my machine whenever I'm viewing any webpage with content, adding a button so I can quickly edit something if I want to:

-<video src="https://github.com/purarue/exobrain/assets/7804791/7ab04b7e-8471-48b2-97ca-4779dd0d6e33" width=400></video>

 I deploy this to my site at `/x/`, with caddy:

 ```caddy